Police killings in Rio de Janeiro state reach record high

 The rise comes under the watch of Gov. Wilson Witzel, a former marine and political ally of far-right President Jair Bolsonaro.
 Witzel has promised a zero tolerance policy against criminals, calling drug traffickers “narco-terrorists” and vowing to ease gun possession laws.

 On the campaign trail, he said he wanted to send sharp shooters aboard helicopters to target armed criminal in favelas.
-Weeks ago, the governor admitted that police were using shooters.
+Weeks ago, the governor acknowledged that police were using shooters.

 The police communications department declined to comment about the latest statistics.